pereznetworks/WeatherX/README.md

 # Project Status: 01/01/2020 : Code Review and Module Dependency updates
   - 1: Due to Pug no longer being actively maintained
     - will have to port to a different rendering engine for Front-End UI
-    - or port back to React and...
+    - port back to React and...
-      - either force users to auth in order to use the app
+    - force users to auth in order to use the app
-      - find another way to secure backend routes
+    - or find another way to secure backend routes
-    - or another FrontEnd UI framework
   - 2: May need to switch from SuperTest for testing modules
   - 3: Various other serious vulnerabilities in main modules and sub-modules
     - several npm packages use out-dated or deprecated packages